pypeit/PypeIt/doc/A-B_differencing.rst

 The three additional columns (``calib``, ``comb_id``, and ``bkg_id``) have the following meanings/definitions:

 * ``calib`` assigns a calibration group ID to each frame.
-Calibraiton frames with the same calibration group number will be used to reduce a science frame with that calibration group number.
+Calibration frames with the same calibration group number will be used to reduce a science frame with that calibration group number.
 * ``comb_id`` represents a combination ID assigned to each science frame.
 Frames with the same value of ``comb_id`` will be co-added together.
-Note that this is an unweighted co-added (and hence may not be necessarily be "optimal" in terms of S/N ratio).
+Note that this is an unweighted co-add (and hence may not be necessarily be "optimal" in terms of S/N ratio).
 * ``bkg_id`` represents a background ID assigned to each frame that will be used as a background image to be subtracted from the combined image created by co-adding all the frames with the same ``comb_id``.
 Frames with the same value of ``bkg_id`` will be co-added together.